vladank99/vladank99/README.md

 ## 👋 Hey!

+🇩🇪 Live in Germany, Berlin

 🧑‍💻 Master's student in UE (data science)

-🕵️ Looking for a job in data / product analytics
+🕵️ Looking for a job in data / product analytics as working student / part-time